s4dhulabs/vimana-framework/README.md

 <a name="about"></a>
 ### About this Version

+Most of the features have been exhaustively tested for a long time against different scenarios and observed carefully, however, the tool has acquired a considerable size and complexity and therefore, there will certainly be some bugs not known at the moment.
+The known ones will be documented in issues.
+Feel free to contact us if you have suggestions, collaborations, or anything else related.

-This is a version with exhaustively tested features, however, with a limited number of features, so it is considered alpha.
-For example the fact that in this version there are only features focused on the Django framework and that work in the vast majority in homologation and/or production scenarios with DEBUG true.
+Another point about this alpha version is that the main features (siddhis) are focused on Django framework with application running in the vast majority in homologation and/or production scenarios with DEBUG true.

 **For the next releases**